ajcastan0103/Amogus-Run/README.md

 `pip install pygame`

 ### Running the Game:
-- Clone the repository to your local machine.
+- Clone the repository to your local machine or download the code in a zip file.
 - Open a terminal and navigate to the game directory.
 - Run the following command to start the game: </br>
 `python main.py`